readthedocs/readthedocs.org/docs/tutorial/index.rst

 Write an appropriate commit message, and choose the "Create a **new branch** for this commit and start a pull request" option, typing a name for the new branch.
-When you are done, click the green "Propose changes" button, which will take you to the new pull request page, and there click the "Create pull request" button below the description.
+When you are done, click the green :guilabel:`Propose changes` button, which will take you to the new pull request page, and there click the :guilabel:`Create pull request` button below the description.

 .. figure:: /_static/images/tutorial/gh-pr-build.png
    :width: 80%